davidwengier/project-system/docs/repo/debugging/async-test-hangs.md

 [...]
 ```

-Combining those, points us to the `OnceInitializedOnceDisposedUnderLockAsyncTests.ExecuteUnderLockAsync_AvoidsOverlappingWithDispose` method as the hanging test.
+Combining those, points us to the `OnceInitialisedOnceDisposedUnderLockAsyncTests.ExecuteUnderLockAsync_AvoidsOverlappingWithDispose` method as the hanging test.

 Based on what we learned above, we can dig further to figure out where it's hanging: